Temnospondyli: Vertebra-based classifications and the origin of the name "Temnospondyli" (1888 – 20th century)

 In 1888, von Zittel divided stegocephalians among three taxa: Lepospondyli, Temnospondyli and Stereospondyli.
 He placed microsaurs in Lepospondyli, a group which he characterized as having simple, spool-shaped vertebral centra.
 Temnospondyli included forms with the centra divided into pleurocentra and intercentra.
 All members of Stereospondyli had amphicoelous centra composed only of the intercentra.
 Cope objected to von Zittel's classification, considering the vertebrae of lepospondyls and stereospondyls indistinguishable because each had a simple spool shape.
 He continued to use Ganocephala and Labyrinthodonta (which he alternatively referred to as Rhachitomi) to distinguish animals based on the absence or presence of occipital condyles.

 Temnospondyli became a commonly used name at the turn of the 20th century.
 Paleontologists included both embolomeres and rhachitomes in the group.
 Cope's Ganocephala and Labyrinthodonta fell out of use.
 In 1919, British paleontologist D. M. S. Watson proposed that the evolutionary history of these large amphibians could be seen through changes in their vertebrae.
 Embolomerous forms in the Carboniferous graded into rhachitomous forms in the Permian, and finally into stereospondyls in the Triassic.
 More importantly, Watson began using the term Labyrinthodontia to refer to these groups.
 The name Temnospondyli was rarely used in the decades that followed.
 Swedish paleontologist Gunnar Säve-Söderbergh removed embolomeres from the group, narrowing its scope to rhachitomes and stereospondyls.
 His classification of labyrinthodonts was based heavily on characteristics of the skull rather than the vertebrae.

 The American paleontologist Alfred Romer brought the name Temnospondyli back into use in the later 20th century.
 Säve-Söderbergh used the name Labyrinthodontia in a strict sense (sensu stricto) to refer to Rhachitomi and Stereospondyli, excluding Embolomeri.
 Romer agreed with this classification, but used the name Temnospondyli to avoid confusion with Labyrinthodontia in its wider sense (sensu lato).
 Unlike modern temnospondyl classification, however, Romer included the primitive Ichthyostegalia in the group.

 20th century – present

 More recent study of temnospondyls has largely focused on their paleobiology and resolving their internal relationships.
 With a few exceptions, the monophyly of Temnospondyli is not questioned, and the disuse of terms like Labyrinthodontia and Stegocephalia continues.
+The contemporary definition of the clade excludes many groups that were once placed within Temnospondyli or that temnospondyls were once placed in a presumed monophyletic clade with, such as Colosteidae, Embolomeri and Microsauria.
 Temnospondyls continue to be heavily involved in the debate over lissamphibian origins.